Key Takeaways

 - Can you provide references from recent Nashville sellers? - Speak to 2-3 past clients

-- What's your typical closing timeline? - Ensure it matches your needs
+- What's your typical closing timeline? - Ensure it fits your needs

 - Do you charge any fees? - Legitimate buyers don't charge upfront fees